 Not sure how to say thank you after a year like 2020?
 Start with these three ideas:

 The unsung heroes.
 The on-site achievers.
 The frontline and back office workers.
 From top-level executives all the way down to entry-level interns, thank them all.
 Each one of your employees adapted, persevered, innovated, and endured.

-Employee appreciation this year can’t be like the years before.
+Appreciating employees can’t be like the years before.
 Generic employee appreciation gift ideas like gift baskets, team lunches, on-site events, and company swag are not only impractical in these times, but they can’t capture the gravitas of 2020.
 We know you feel a depth of gratitude to your people for all they endured this year.
 Your employees deserve more, so give them more.

 Finding the perfect gift isn’t always easy.
 While it may not be possible to hand out cash bonuses and raises in difficult times, consider finding a solution that lets employees choose an event-specific award that is personal to them.
 Maybe they’ll choose something they wished for during the pandemic but weren’t able to get.
 Perhaps they’ll choose something they can share with their families to celebrate making it through a lean year.
 Or maybe they’ll just choose something to make them smile as they look forward to brighter days ahead.
 Find an unexpected way to express true gratitude for your employees’ efforts, tears, and sacrifices over this past year.